Choosing car colours: The most popular, the most iconic… and the worstBack to 'Expert guides'

 If you're opting for a factory order lease car, the choice of colour is yours to pick from the manufacturer's range.
 If the deal is 'in stock' you will be picking from a pool of vehicles already built and ready to be delivered soon, so there may be limited supply of particular colours.

 But what are the most popular at the moment?
 Are there any car colours that have become more iconic than the cars themselves?
 What’s the worst paint job ever offered?
 We’ve taken a closer look.

 The UK’s most popular car colours

-The Society of Motor Manufacturer and Traders’ (SMMT) latest stats show what’s hot and what’s not, with 61.7% of new cars registered in grey, black or white – with a primary colour not making the podium since 2010.
+The Society of Motor Manufacturer and Traders’ (SMMT) latest stats show what’s hot and what’s not, with more than 80% of new cars registered in grey, black or white.
+In fact, a bright primary colour not making the podium since 2010.

-Black retains second position, with 324,630 registrations in 2020 – which is a slight drop of –1.5% from 2019.
+Black retains second position for the third year running, with 337,351 registrations in 2021.
 It’s easy to explain its popularity – whether it’s an economical supermini or a high-end supercar, everything looks classy in black.

 Often offered as a no-cost option, the popularity of white cars has increased dramatically over the last few years.
 In fact, from 2013 to 2016, it dominated the number one spot.
 Despite black and greys’ increasing dominance, third position still proves it’s the go-to choice for many.
 It’s not the easiest to keep clean though.

 Blue has made a serious resurgence in recent years, and made up 17% of registrations last year.
 Obviously, however, blue can mean anything from a dark navy hue right up to shades that are as bright as the sky.

 Red made it back in to the top five in 2018, knocking silver into sixth, and it maintains that position in 2019.
 Overall, red made up 8.8% of registrations in 2021.